Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Adequate triples and of spans

-The Segal condition gives us the following description of $\Span(X, X_{\mm{in}}, X^{\mm{eg}})$: objects are objects of $X$, morphisms from $x$ to $y$ are spans $x\lt z\rt y$ with the left arrow egressive and the right arrow ingressive, and composition proceeds by pullback of spans.
+We will give a new proof of this result (avoiding Barwick's recourse to a point-set model).
+Recall also that the category associated to a complete Segal \igpd{} $T$ can be described rather explicitly: For example, the core of $\asscat(T)$ is simply given by $T_0$, and its morphism \igpds{} are given by the fibres of $(d_1,d_0) \colon T_1 \rightarrow T_0^2$.
+In the case at hand this gives us the desired description of $\Span(X, X_{\mm{in}}, X^{\mm{eg}})$: objects are objects of $X$, morphisms from $x$ to $y$ are spans

+with the left arrow egressive and the right arrow ingressive, and composition proceeds by pullback of spans.
 Completeness furthermore implies that $\core\Span(X,X_{\ing},X^\eg) \simeq \core(X)$ via the degenerate spans consisting of identities.
+Before we dive into the proof, let us record two immediate properties of the construction, the second of which in particular yields inclusions of subcategories